Taking the temperature of a pure quantum state

-Our results show that the temperature of an isolated system can be measured using the most primitive features of quantum dynamics: namely, unitarily evolving wavefunctions and entanglement between subsystems.
-The scale of our thermometer is defined not through the energetic fluctuations of some statistical mixture, but by the rate of entanglement growth in a quantum decoherence process.
+\textit{Hydrodynamic decoherence.---}Our results show that the temperature of an isolated system can be measured using the most primitive features of quantum dynamics: namely, unitarily evolving wavefunctions and entanglement between subsystems.
+The scale of our thermometer is defined not through the energetic fluctuations of some statistical mixture, but by the rate of entanglement growth in a quantum decoherence process~\footnote{Note that here we refer to entanglement between the many-body system and the probe.
+This is a distinct concept from the entanglement entropy between subsystems within the many-body system, which also encodes temperature in a different sense~\cite{Garrison2018,Nakagawa2018} and can be interferometrically measured~\cite{Abanin2012,Pichler2016}.}.
 While this rate should generally increase with temperature, the precise dependence is system- and observable-specific.
-However, since a generic system is expected to display hydrodynamic behaviour at long timescales, we can predict a general form for $\gamma(T)$ assuming that the probe couples to diffusive modes of a conserved density.
-In three spatial dimensions (3D), we obtain~\cite{SM}
+Nevertheless, since a generic system should display hydrodynamic behaviour at long times~\cite{Forster2018}, we can obtain a general form for $\gamma(T)$ assuming that the probe couples to diffusive modes of a conserved density.
+In $d=3$ spatial dimensions, we obtain~\cite{SM}

-where $D$ is the diffusion coefficient, $\chi_0$ is the thermodynamic susceptibility to long-wavelength density perturbations and $\bar{g}$ is a renormalised coupling that depends only on the spatial profile of the probe.
+where $D$ is the diffusion coefficient, $\chi_0$ is the thermodynamic susceptibility to long-wavelength density perturbations and $\bar{g}$ is a renormalised coupling that depends only on the probe's spatial profile.
 According to Eq.~\eqref{gamma_T}, the qubit's decoherence rate provides an ideal, linear thermometer scale within any temperature range where $D$ and $\chi_0$ are approximately constant, and allows for accurate thermometry in general whenever $D$ and $\chi_0$ are known as a function of temperature.